Napoleon & Miscavige

 Fundamentalist Church of Jesus Christ of Latter Day Saints

-To name but a few, so this excuse is lame and does not hold up.4
+To name but a few, so this excuse is lame and does not hold up.

 If the FBI and Sheriffs want to raid a religious order for suspect crimes, they will.
 Regardless of the rights or wrongs or if any crimes are committed or not.
 No, something else is hindering the full and proper investigation of crimes testified.
 An example of influence is in 2011 when Los Angeles Sheriff Lee Baca, who has been found promoting church services while posing in his Sheriff Uniform came under investigation for this and his apparent connections to the church.

-And in March this year (2012) it seems that FBI investigations into abuses within the church have been, for the want of a better word ... suppressed.
+And in March 2012 it seems that an FBI investigations into abuses within the church was, for the want of a better word ... suppressed.

 By someone with considerable clout within Washington.
 5